Intestinal permeability: Clinical significance

 Most people do not experience adverse symptoms, but the opening of intercellular tight junctions (increased intestinal permeability) can act as a trigger for diseases that can affect any organ or tissue depending on genetic predisposition.

-Increased intestinal permeability is a factor in several diseases, such as Crohn's disease, celiac disease, type 1 diabetes, type 2 diabetes, rheumatoid arthritis, spondyloarthropathies, inflammatory bowel disease, schizophrenia, certain types of cancer, obesity, fatty liver, atopy and allergic diseases, among others.
+Increased intestinal permeability is a factor in several diseases, such as celiac disease, irritable bowel syndrome, type 1 diabetes, type 2 diabetes, rheumatoid arthritis, spondyloarthropathies, inflammatory bowel disease, schizophrenia, certain types of cancer, obesity, fatty liver, atopy and allergic diseases, among others.
 In the majority of cases, increased permeability develops prior to disease, but the cause–effect relationship between increased intestinal permeability in most of these diseases is not clear.

 A well studied model is celiac disease, in which increased intestinal permeability appears secondary to the abnormal immune reaction induced by gluten and allows fragments of gliadin protein to get past the intestinal epithelium, triggering an immune response at the intestinal submucosa level that leads to diverse gastrointestinal or extra-gastrointestinal symptoms.
 Other environmental triggers may contribute to alter permeability in celiac disease, including intestinal infections and iron deficiency.
 Once established, this increase of permeability might self-sustain the inflammatory immune responses and perpetuate a vicious cycle.
 Eliminating gluten from the diet leads to normalization of intestinal permeability and the autoimmune process shuts off.

 Research directions

 In normal physiology, glutamine plays a key role in signalling in enterocytes that are part of the intestinal barrier, but it is not clear if supplementing the diet with glutamine is helpful in conditions where there is increased intestinal permeability.

-Prebiotics and certain probiotics such as E.Coli strain Nissle 1917 have been found to reduce increased intestinal permeability.
+Prebiotics and certain probiotics such as E. coli strain Nissle 1917 have been found to reduce increased intestinal permeability.
 Lactobacillus rhamnosus, Lactobacillus reuteri, and Faecalibacterium prausnitzii have also been shown to significantly reduce increased intestinal permeability.